 Tilbox shortens route from order to welding robot

 The Valkenswaard-based supplier of superstructures and substructures for trucks and trailers is investing in further automation of its production process.
-As a next step, Tilbox has commissioned a Valk Welding welding robot with an automatic programming system, which has significantly shortened the workflow from work preparation to welding robot.
+As a next step, Tilbox has commissioned a Valk Welding welding robot with an automatic programming system, which has significantly reduced the workflow from work preparation to welding robot.
 “We can have a welding programme for a box ready within 30 seconds.
 The extra capacity has enabled us to shorten delivery times on this line.
 This means we can produce more intelligently and serve the market better,” says Dion van Dommelen, the system engineer responsible for the renewal process.

 Trucks and trailers are often equipped with a toolbox (or chest) for safe storage of tools.
-“Although body builders can make their own chests, they order them from us because we can do it faster and cheaper thanks to our specialisation.
-However, orders are often only placed once the customer knows how much space is available.
+“Although body builders can make their own chests, they still order them from us because we can do it faster and cheaper thanks to our specialisation.
+However, orders are often only placed once a customer knows how much space is available.
 Delivery time therefore plays an important role.
 These are often single items or small quantities.
 In addition to customisation, in most cases there is a high degree of standardisation, with variations mainly in width, height and depth.”

 With the welding robot or manually?